Minuscule 401: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles) at the top at the top of the pages.
-There is also a division according to the smaller Ammonian Sections, but without references to the Eusebian Canons.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) at the top of the pages.
+There is also a division according to the smaller Ammonian Sections, but without reference to the Eusebian Canons (both early divisions of the Gospels into sections.).

-It contains tables of the κεφαλαια (tables of contents) before each Gospel, numbers of Verses were added by a later hand.
+As the beiginning of all the other Gospels are missing, only one table of contents (also known as κεφαλαια) is present before the Gospel of Luke.
+Verse totals were added by a later hand.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it to the textual family K^{x}.
-Aland placed it in Category V.
+The Greek text is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it has mixed text in Luke 1.
-In Luke 10 and Luke 20 it has a mixture of the Byzantine text-types and creates a pair with 1013 (in Luke 10 and Luke 20).
+According to the Claremont Profile Method (a specific analysis of textual data), it has a mixed text in Luke 1.
+In Luke 10 and Luke 20 it has a mixture of the Byzantine text-type, and creates a pair with minuscule 1013.
 The text of the Pericope Adulterae (John 7:53-8:11) is omitted.

 History

-It was dated to the 11th or 12th century.
-Currently it is dated by the INTF to the 12th century.

-The manuscript was added to the list of New Testament manuscripts by Scholz (1794-1852).
+The earliest history of the manuscript is unknown.
+It was added to the list of New Testament manuscripts by biblical scholar Johann M. A. Scholz (1794–1852).

 Scholz described it in Biblisch-kritische Reise (p.
 135).
-C. R. Gregory saw it in 1886.
+Biblical scholar Caspar René Gregory saw it in 1886.

-The manuscript is currently housed at the Biblioteca Nazionale Vittorio Emanuele III (Ms. II.
+It was dated to the 11th or 12th century.
+It is currently dated by the INTF to the 12th century.
+The manuscript is currently housed at the Biblioteca Nazionale Vittorio Emanuele III (shelf number Ms. II.
 A. 3) in Naples.